BuGlessRB/remixml/README.md

      Use the javascript expression specified in this attribute.
      Or, alternately, if the attribute is empty, a javascript from the content of this tag is stored.
-   - `nojscache`<br />
-     If non-empty, ensure that the `expr`ession does not enter the javascript compiled-function-cache.
    - `regexp`<br />
      A regular expression to match the content to.
    - `split`<br />